 In this post, we’ll discuss “buy here, pay here” or BHPH car lots.
 We’ll explain how they differ from other types of vehicle financing.
 We’ll start by talking about how buy here, pay here financing works.
 Then, we’ll move on to discuss the drawbacks and benefits of this financial option.

 BHPH car lots make purchasing a vehicle a more accessible option for borrowers with bad credit.
-However, these loans often come at a high cost.
+However, buy here, pay here loans often come at a high cost.
 This means they should be approached with extreme caution.

 So, ready to learn what you need to know to make an informed car-buying decision?
 Read on!

-At traditional dealerships, financing is done through a separate financial entity, or bank, which works hand-in-hand with the dealership to provide fast, on-site loan approvals.
+At a traditional car dealership, financing is done through a separate financial entity, or bank.
+These lenders provide fast, on-site loan approvals in conjunction with dealerships.

 At a buy here, pay here dealership, you’re getting a car loan from the dealership itself and you’ll make your car payments directly to the dealership.